algosup/2022-2023-project-1-smart-signage-Project-6-group/Documents/Functionnal.md

-Backend | The server that we receive and send messages to User Interface | The interface that the user will use to control the sign User | The person who will use the interface to control the sign
+Backend | The server that we receive and send messages to User Interface | The interface that the user will use to control the sign User | The person who will use the interface to control the sign Network | The network that will be used to send and receive messages Queries | The requests sent to the server
+LoraWAN | The network protocol used to send and receive messages Bites | The unit of information bites rate | The number of bits that can be sent per second